George Alexander Gibson: Life

 He was born at Kelliebank in Muckhart on 27 January 1854, the son of George Gibson, a solicitor based in Alloa, and his wife Jane Rae Brown.
 He was educated at Dollar Academy.
 He then studied law at both Glasgow University and Edinburgh University but instead chose to change his study to Medicine and graduated BSc in 1874.
 He won the Falconer Memorial Fellowship and graduated DSc in 1877 with a thesis on the old red sandstone of Shetland.
 He then undertook postgraduate studies in London, Dublin and Berlin, before gaining his MD from Edinburgh University in 1881.

-After a very brief spell at Birmingham General Hospital he was appointed Senior Physician at the Royal Infirmary of Edinburgh on Lauriston Place.
+After a very brief spell at Birmingham General Hospital, he was appointed Senior Physician at the Royal Infirmary of Edinburgh on Lauriston Place.
 He also worked at the New Town Dispensary and Deaconess Hospital.
 He was elected a Fellow of the Royal Society of Edinburgh in 1881.
 His proposers were Sir William Turner, Daniel John Cunningham, Sir Archibald Geikie and Sir Charles Wyville Thomson.
+In 1890 he was elected a member of the Harveian Society of Edinburgh.
 In 1910 he was elected a member of the Aesculapian Club.